 - Trade Associations

-It's similar to the more widely known 401(k) plan, where you can choose to contribute to the 457 plan through automatic deductions from your paycheck before the taxes are taken out.
-Also like the 401(k), money grows tax-deferred in a 457 retirement account until you withdraw the money.
+The 457 is similar to the more widely known 401(k) plan, where you can choose to contribute to the 457 plan through automatic deductions from your paycheck before the taxes are taken out.
+Also, like the 401(k), money grows tax-deferred in a 457 retirement account until the time you withdraw the money.

 457 Contribution Limits

-For 2015 and future years, the maximum contribution for these plans will increase by $500 increments, and indexed for inflation.
+For 2023 and future years, the maximum contribution for these plans will increase by $500 increments and be indexed for inflation.

 There is no penalty for an early withdrawal, but be prepared to pay income tax on any money you withdraw from a 457 plan (at any age).